michellemlin/ClinicalTranscriptLink/README.md

 This package was created by `Michelle Lin` and contains functions found in packages `survival`, `survminer`, `dplyr` for survival analysis and `DESeq2` that will be used for differential expression analysis.

+`ClinicalTranscriptLink` provides the following functions at the moment and contributions are:

+- `metadataExtract` : The author wrote this function using base R functions.
+Open AI was used to search for potential functions but structure and logic was by author

+- `mergeClinicalRNA` : The author wrote this function using baseR functions.
+Open AI was used to search for potential functions and debugging but logic was by author.

+- `survivalAnalyse` : This function was written by author and utilise functions in the `survival` library.

+- `heatmapGenerate` : The author wrote this function and made design decisions.
+Open AI was used to search for potential functions and debugging purposes.

+- `integrityCheckClinical` : This function was written by author with the help of OpenAI for function search

+- `runClinicalTranscriptLink` : a function to run the Shiny App

+All of the error checking and logic was done by author.

 ## References